NTjhung/microsoft-graph-iam-reporting-automation/README.md

 ## Project Overview

-This project demonstrates IAM reporting automation using Microsoft Graph PowerShell.
+This project demonstrates IAM reporting automation using Microsoft Graph and PowerShell.
 The lab simulates how an IAM team can export users, groups, group memberships, and access evidence from Microsoft Entra ID.

-The goal is to show how PowerShell and Microsoft Graph can support audit readiness, access reviews, identity governance, and IAM operations.
+The goal is to show how automation can support audit readiness, access reviews, identity governance, and IAM operations.

 ## Business Problem